 Fortunately, there are things you can do to keep yourself and your family safer in your kitchen.
 By making a few simple adjustments, you can significantly decrease the probability of having an accident or being injured.
 Your family’s welfare is worth the effort.

 What to Do in Case of a Fire

 Cooking equipment starts more than 150,000 house fires a year.
-Of cooking fires in the home, ranges caused 59% of them, and 38% were caused by cooking equipment that was unattended.
+Of cooking fires in the home, ranges caused 59 percent of them, and 38 percent were caused by cooking equipment that was unattended.
 Make fire safety a priority in your kitchen.

 - If a fire starts in a pan or pot, immediately turn off the burner or heat source, then use a wet towel to cover it.
 Allow it to cool before moving.

 - Keep a fire extinguisher in your cooking area and know how to use it.

 - Don’t throw water on a fire.
 Water can make the fire more intense and can cause it to flare and spread.

 - If you have an oven fire, turn off the oven immediately, and do not open the door.